 Watch: Princess Alice is one of the royals featured in the current season of The Crown.

-Yet as is touched on in the current season of Netflix series, The Crown, Princess Alice’s life was among the most extraordinary of them all.
+Yet as is touched on in the popular Netflix series, The Crown, Princess Alice’s life was among the most extraordinary of them all.

 Born in a castle, married to a prince.
 Then forced to flee (twice).